January 2026 Newsletter

 Kayaking by Co-Fleet Captains Nina Fitts and Diane Lagerstedt

-All women of the SWYC are welcome to participate in the activities of the Windward Women.
+All women of the SWYC are invited to participate in Windward Women activities.

 Sailing / Racing